 RECEIVE MULTIPLE INDUSTRY-RECOGNIZED CERTIFICATIONS – Caregiver Training Certificate of Completion, State of Michigan Certified Nurse Aide Certification, U.S. Department of Labor Apprenticeship Certification, Dementia Certification.

-Complete the Enrollment Questionnaire to qualify for free training.
+Complete the Application to see if you qualify for free training.

 Frequently Asked Questions